 Alpha-1 Antitrypsin Deficiency

 Alpha-1 antitrypsin deficiency (AATD) is a relatively common yet often undiagnosed genetic condition.
 Those with AATD are also predisposed to obstructive pulmonary disease and liver disease (e.g., cirrhosis and hepatocellular carcinoma in children and adults).
-AATD is one of the most common inherited disorders among white persons.
+AATD is one of the most common inherited disorders among Caucasians.
 Its primary manifestation is early-onset panacinar emphysema.